 Mobile phones are banned in the Sistine Chapel.
 As for the Vatican museum, visitors are required to activate the silent function so that the best possible experience can be attained by all visitors.
 There’s no Wi-Fi coverage for security purposes

 Microphones are not permitted in the Vatican museum.
 If there are more than 11 participants in a guided tour, then it is an obligation to hire the internal radio headset system.
 Radio systems from outside are not permitted.

 Cooling in the Vatican Museum

-For the museum to protect it’s at work an end architecture, there is severe restrictions for air conditioning, especially in the summer months due to heavy visitor traffic.
+For the museum to protect its at work and end architecture, there are severe restrictions for air conditioning, especially in the summer months due to heavy visitor traffic.

 Smoking in the Vatican Museum and the Octagonal Court